Shai1436/file-browser/README.md

 # file-browser
-It is a MEAN file browser.weas
+It is a MEAN file browser.

 How to use?
   1. Clone the repository.
   2. cd client